Updated December 2017

 During a regular nightmare (which usually occurs later in the night), your child will wake up and understand that they are no longer dreaming.
 In a night terror, waking them up is ill-advised, and (for me at least) only makes the problem worse.

 For me, the less I interfere, the better.
 I usually take her to use the potty (trying not to talk and without turning the lights on), then put her back down in bed (again, no talking).
 Putting her back in bed afterward usually hits the magical reset switch that snaps her out of the state she’s in.

 I know someone else whose child demands a sandwich during his night terrors.
-And only until mom makes the sandwich and he holds it in his hand (no, he doesn’t eat it), will he snap out of it and fall back asleep.
+And only when mom makes the sandwich and he holds it in his hand (no, he doesn’t eat it), will he snap out of it and fall back asleep.

 It’s so weird.

 We don’t get many night terrors anymore, thanks to Lully.
 When we do, it’s because I’ve failed to use it.
 Yes, there is a bit of discipline involved here, but if you’re suffering enough, it’s well worth the effort.

 The Lully Sleep Guardian system costs about $129, so I would recommend it for those with frequent night terrors or if the night terrors become too traumatic for the parents to endure, which is very common.
 Those who have less frequent and intense night terrors should weigh the cost against the benefit.
 To learn more about night terrors, go to Lully’s blog.

 Their new product, the Lully Sleep Guardian 2, costs $199.
 The new system has all the bells and whistles.
 It turns its vibrations on and off automatically so you don’t have to activate it yourself.
 It allows you to track sleep using multiple devices, and most importantly, you have access to sleep experts 24/7.

 *I received a free sample of this product to conduct the review.